-Survivor benefit: A lump sum equal to 48 months of the insured's earnings, minus the value of any temporary disability benefits paid previously to the deceased, is paid to dependent survivors.
+Survivor benefit: A lump sum equal to 48 months of the insured's earnings is paid to dependent survivors minus the value of any temporary disability benefits previously paid to the deceased.

 The minimum benefit is 8,000 pula.

 The maximum benefit is 20,000 pula.